 **This information is for general knowledge and NOT to be used as medical advice

 PMDD: Ladies, have you ever been so irritable that your mood seems to swing?
-Suddenly you are crying for no reason then yelling at the top of your lungs.
+Suddenly you are crying for no reason and then yelling at the top of your lungs.
 You are boiling with anger; how could people be so insensitive?
-Can't they understand today is not your day?
-Besides the fact you feel emotional, you seem to be anxious for apparent reason.
+Can't they understand that today is not your day?
+Besides the fact that you feel emotional, you seem to be anxious for apparent reasons.
 What in the world is going on?
 Your usual fun activities are no longer satisfying; you're tired and craving chocolate.
-Your mood is all over the place; now you realize your boobs hurt, and that cute shirt seems to be fitting a little snug today.
+Your mood is all over the place; now you realize your boobs hurt, and that cute shirt seems to fit a little snugly today.
 You cannot work, definitely not finishing your project, and reading for class is out.
-Just as soon as you are sure the end of the world must be happening as you have been "moody" for several days now, things get worst when your menses start.
+Just as soon as you are sure the end of the world must be happening, as you have been "moody" for several days, things get worse when your menses start.
 Great.
 This sucks.
 You're miserable; people avoid you because you're hostile and feel like crap.
 Luckily you know day 3 of your cycle is coming with the balancing forces of mother nature, and all have been restored.
 So what's the problem?

 You may be experiencing Premenstrual Dysphoric Disorder, which includes some of the symptoms mentioned above.
 PMDD can affect up to 2% of all women.
-The diagnosis is made in females who experience these symptoms during most menstrual cycles, starting at least one week before the start of menses and usually ending a few days after their period has started.
+The diagnosis is made in females who experience these symptoms during most menstrual cycles, starting at least one week before menses and usually ending a few days after their period has started.
 Most women experience physical and emotional changes during their menstrual cycle; however, for a few women, these symptoms are devastating, causing interference in their daily lives.
-At times some women can be so disturbed by their emotions, causing clinically significant depression leading to suicidal ideations.
-Unfortunately, these symptoms can be present for the entirety of a woman's reproductive years.
+Some women can be so disturbed by their emotions, causing clinically significant depression and suicidal ideations.
+Unfortunately, these symptoms can be present throughout a woman's reproductive years.

 How would you know you have PMDD if all women have menses symptoms?
 For one, you could start keeping a menstrual log of your symptoms, dates, and exact relationship to your cycle for at least two months.
-If you currently are taking OCP (oral contraception pills), you would need to think back to before starting the hormones, which could be helping to alleviate your symptoms.
-Now PMDD should not be confused with PMS, which is premenstrual symptoms of lesser severity.
-Otherwise you will need to follow up with your PCP, GYN and/or psychiatrist.
-If you would like an evaluation, please contact our office.
-Remember from previous discussions, PMDD is listed under the depressive disorders.
+If you are taking OCP (oral contraception pills), you need to think back before starting the hormones, which could be helping to alleviate your symptoms.
+PMDD should not be confused with PMS, a premenstrual symptom of lesser severity.
+Otherwise, you will need to follow up with your PCP, GYN, and/or psychiatrist.
+If you would like an evaluation, please get in touch with our office.
+Remember from previous discussions that PMDD is listed under depressive disorders.